Six Hazards of Hurrying

 4. Unrealistic Expectations

-That faster I go, the less I effectively communicate – after all, that takes too much time, right?
+That faster you go, the more your communication suffers – after all, that takes too much time, right?

-I am not sure when it started.
-Maybe it has always been this way.
-Somehow being busy and needing to hurry is a sign of importance in our culture.
-The more things I can list that are consuming my time, the more significant I feel.
+I’m not sure when it originated.
+Maybe it’s always been this way.
+Somehow, being productive and needing to hurry conveys importance in our culture.
+The more activities that consume your time, the more valuable I feel.

-The fallacy of this thinking is that while I may feel important, others rarely see me this way.
-Slowing down, being available, and taking the time to acknowledge others and enter their world will convey value.
-That’s when they will begin to view me as important.
+The fallacy of this thinking is that while you may feel important, others rarely see you this way.
+You come across as preoccupied, distant, and overwhelmed.
+Slowing down would communicate value and wise choices and others will be more likely to view you as important.

-It is time to put on the brakes!
-Slow things down and stick to the speed limit; in order to slow down I must accept my circumstances and limits.
-It requires me to rely more on God.
-As I make those changes my thinking will be transformed!
+Slow yourself down and stick to the speed limit; in order to slow down you must accept your circumstances and limits.

 So here’s what I want you to do, God helping you: [Slow down and] take your everyday, ordinary life – your sleeping, eating, going-to-work, and walking-around life – and place it before God as an offering.
 Embracing what God does for you is the best thing you can do for Him.
 Don’t become so well-adjusted to your culture that you fit into it without even thinking.
 Instead, fix your attention on God.
 You’ll be changed from the inside out.
 Readily recognize what He wants from you, and quickly respond to it.
 Unlike the culture around you, always dragging you down to its level of immaturity, God brings the best out of you, develops well-formed maturity in you.